gummyworm/monster/README.md

   JMP DONE
 ```

+## Files
+Monster holds the active source file in memory (for editing), but assembles
+all included files directly from file.
+Files are stored with $0d line endings, but if you save your file with UNIX
+style line-endings, they will be automatically converted when the file is
+read in.

+As with any work done with Commodore disk I/O, it is wise to regularly back up your files

+### Directory Viewer (`C= + L`)
+The directory viewer offers a paginated view of all files on the disk.
+Pressing `RETURN` while the row of the desired file is highlighted will load
+that file into a new buffer and activate that buffer.

 ---

 ## Symbol Viewer
 The symbol viewer, activated with `C= + Y`, displays all the labels in the program
 along with their corresponding address.